-After years of rumors and speculation, the Red Dead Redemption 2 release is confirmed though it won’t be out for several months.
+After years of rumors and speculation, Rockstar’s confirmed a Red Dead Redemption 2 release though the game won’t be out this year.

 We’ll continue to update this roundup with new details to check back for regular updates in the buildup to the game’s release date.